Table Of Contents

 Proteins are an indispensable macronutrient for good health.
 Just to give you an idea of how crucial they are, their name comes from the Greek word proteos, literally meaning “primary” or “first place”.

-They are large, complex molecules that perform several important functions, including providing structure, regulating cell growth and maintenance, boosting the immune system, and transporting and storing nutrients; and they are found throughout our bodies, in muscles, bones, skin, hair, and just about in every cell in our bodies.
+They are large, complex molecules that perform several important functions, including providing structure, regulating cell growth and maintenance, boosting the immune system, and transporting and storing nutrients; they are found throughout our bodies, in muscles, bones, skin, hair, and just about in every cell in our bodies.

 How much protein you should eat will vary according to: